Free Standard Shipping on All U.S. Orders

 Single Vision vs Progressive Lenses

-Though similar to trifocals in that they provide multifocal lenses, progressive lenses don’t have the lines separating the different correction fields.
-Instead, there’s blending between the prescriptions and they’re more customizable.
+Though similar to trifocals in that they provide multifocal lenses, progressive lenses don’t have lines separating the different correction fields.
+Instead, there’s blending between the prescriptions, and they’re more customizable.
 Think of progressive lenses as the contemporary evolution of bifocals or trifocals, allowing you to have vision correction for multiple distances all in one stylish pair of glasses.

-How to Choose a Single Vision Lens
+How To Choose a Single Vision Lens

 Use Your Prescription

-Your eye doctor’s prescription is the most vital element in correcting your eyesight.
-It’ll also help inform the kind of lenses for your eyeglasses that you should purchase.
 Remember, every time you go for an eye check-up, your optometrist may update your prescription.
 In case you're facing any challenges with your new lenses, your optician will help you navigate until you find lenses that suit you best.

 Consider the Type of Material